cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Sophomore (n.):** A freshman who came back and is now in charge of making said sharp corners.~EricH

-**Stack Attack (n.):** 1.
+**Stack Attack(n.):** 1.
 The 2003 FRC game that is among the top three worst games according to most.
 2. In 2015, a large scale game of dominoes.
 A common cause of death in playoffs.
 See also Darwin Awards.~ratdude747

 **Stall Current (n):** quantitative measure of a motor's potential to release magic smoke, either from itself or from other electrically connected things~Richard Wallace

 **Stall Torque (n):** quantitative measure of a motor's capability to twist things until they break~Richard Wallace

-**Stop Build Day (n):**, also known as Bag and Tag Another fairy tale told to help keep rookies going for a few more hours when "Offseason" seems too far away.~GeeTwo

 **Stop Build Day (n):** A day that is 45 days after teams start building their robots and 63 days before all teams have stopped.~Nemo

+**Stop Build Day (n):** also known as Bag and Tag Another fairy tale told to help keep rookies going for a few more hours when "Offseason" seems too far away.~GeeTwo

 **Swerve Drive (n.) :** a set of mechanisms to ensure the robot will sit dead on the field for half of that robot's first event~Kevin Leonard

 **Swerve Drive (n.):** Another thing every new CAD student will design, making the "lightest, strongest modules ever" and subsequently forgetting to include the weight of the motors powering it as well as pocketing way too aggressively.~artK

 # T

+**Team Overdrive (n.):** The role model and hero of every rookie team.~TheBoulderite

 **Team Q&A (n):** The GDC's means of injecting requirements drift into even the most disciplined development processes.~GeeTwo

 **Technical Foul(n.):** A soul-crushing 50 point penalty.
 Second only to a Red Card.
 In 2014, these were assigned by a lottery, of unknown explainable algorithm. ~ratdude747